Tomás Carrasquilla: Writer

 Bust of Tomás Carrasquilla in the Little Paisa Town Park in Medellín.

 In 1896, Carrasquilla traveled to Bogotá for the publication of his first novel, Frutos de Mi Tierra ("Fruits of my Land"), written to demonstrate that any subject can be the matter of a story, which was very well received by critics.
 On that trip, he came to know José Asunción Silva, to whom he would some years later dedicate the essay "For the Poet."

 He returned to Antioquia and had an accident, falling from a horse, which made him stay in Medellín for a time.
 When he returned to Santo Domingo, he dedicated himself to writing, until 1904, when he lost his fortune due to the Banco Popular bankruptcy.
 He then gained work as a storekeeper in a Sonsón gold mine until 1909.

-After Carrasquilla returned to Medellín, he had a very lively social and cultural life, associating with young intellectuals like Fernando González Ochoa, who became one of his best friend for the rest of his life.
+After Carrasquilla returned to Medellín, he had a lively social and cultural life, associating with young intellectuals like Fernando González Ochoa, who became one of his best friends for the rest of his life.
 González was one of Carrasquilla's biggest admirers.
-Carrasquilla also knew also the cartoonist Ricardo Rendón, and the skeptic group Los Panidas (whom he supported, but never joined).
+Carrasquilla also knew of the cartoonist Ricardo Rendón, and the skeptic group Los Panidas (whom he supported, but never joined).

 In 1914, Carrasquilla did some work for Colombia's oldest newspaper, El Espectador, when that publication was edited in Medellín.
 But soon thereafter, he moved to Bogotá, where he worked for the Ministry of Public Works until 1919.

 Returning to Medellín, he continued studying literature, and in 1928 published La Marqueza de Yolombó ("The Marchioness of Yolombó"), one of the best-known works of Colombian literature.